Fossilised Coral: Facts and Photos

 Three hundred and fifty million years ago, the land that makes up Michigan was situated near the equator.
 At that point in the Devonian Period, a large shallow sea covered a significant part of the United States.

-Fossilised coral was a mid-sized coral renowned for its honeycombed appearance.
-Individual coral creatures known as polyps secreted a limey substance which created a corallite skeleton.
+Fossilised coral formed from corals such as Hexagonaria, a mid-sized coral known for its distinctive honeycombed appearance.
+Individual coral creatures known as polyps secreted a limey substance that formed a corallite skeleton.
 When the skeletons combined, they formed large coral reefs composed of millions of individual creatures.
 Over time, parts of the reefs fossilised.

 Article Pictures

-The first picture in our article is courtesy of interwebsafari, the second is courtesy of Empirebluff.
-Both are clickable and redirect to the original image on Reddit.
+The first picture in our article is courtesy of interwebsafari.
+The second is courtesy of Empirebluff.